unknownindividualpersonnel/Supervoltion/README.md

+# Disclaimer
+THIS PROJECT IS AN EXPERIMENT.
+IT IS SIMPLY MEANT AS A DEMONSTRATION OF VIBECODING.

 # Supervoltion

 Supervoltion is an SNES emulator project.
 This repository initially contained only a README describing goals.
 I (GitHub Copilot) am beginning an iterative implementation in HTML + JavaScript.